-Preferred Strategy for Rhine Estuary/Drecht Towns
+Preferred strategy for Rhine Estuary-Drecht Towns

-The ambitions for the Rhine Estuary/Drecht Towns region, as part of the national Delta Programme, have been elaborated in detail in a preferred strategy.
+The ambitions for the Rhine Estuary-Drecht Towns region, as part of the national Delta Programme, have been elaborated in detail in a preferred strategy.

-The Delta Decisions on Flood risk management, the Rhine-Meuse Delta, Spatial adaptation and Fresh water constitute the basis for the preferred strategy for the Rhine Estuary/Drecht Towns region.
+The Delta Decisions on Flood risk management, the Rhine-Meuse Delta, Spatial adaptation and Fresh water constitute the basis for the preferred strategy for the Rhine Estuary-Drecht Towns region.
 The primary focus of the preferred strategy is on flood risk management.
 The secondary focus is on fresh water and spatial adaptation.
 There is also a focus on mitigating the consequences of flooding through spatial planning and crisis management.

 Flood risk management

 The strategy also pays attention to mitigating the effects of flooding, both behind the dikes and in the unprotected area outside the dikes.
-In the years ahead, particular attention will be paid to the flood-aware design of new residential areas and facilities for essential and vulnerable functions.
+In the years ahead, particular attention will be paid to the flood-aware design of new residential areas and facilities for vital and vulnerable functions.

 All investments in the spatial domain will take the long-term agenda for flood risk management into consideration.
 Area developments are being implemented for the long term, and efficient coordination with the agenda for flood risk management is cost-effective.
 This approach fits in with the national aim of making water and soil leading factors for spatial development.